 The exhibit will be open through April 2024.

 Bridge of Friendship, Ulm and New Ulm highlights the relationship between New Ulm, Minnesota and its sister city Ulm, Germany.
 The exhibit displays the artifacts previously in the “Ulm Room” at the museum.
 These artifacts include antique furniture, photographs, prints, and figurines from Ulm, Germany.
 The artifacts were donated to New Ulm by the City of Ulm, Germany.
 The Ulm Room was dedicated in August 1984, and remained on display until 2017.

 Bridge of Friendship is on display until fall 2023.

 What’s New? showcases recent additions to the BCHS collections and includes a variety of different types of historic artifacts from the people of Brown County.
 The exhibit will give members of the public a chance to view these new additions before they are placed in the museum’s storage areas.
 On display are several pieces of furniture; a bed made by Charles Wagner, who operated a furniture store in New Ulm, and three pieces of furniture from the Dacotah Hotel.
 The Dacotah Hotel was built in New Ulm in 1859 and operated until 1971.

 Other artifacts on display include photographs and artworks created by Brown County residents.
 They include a painting by Catherine Neierengarten, a New Ulm artist and business owner, and several Wanda Gág sketches, items from the Comfrey Railroad depot, artifacts from local businesses, homemade textiles, and several articles of clothing.

-A History of Brown County’s “Hair-itage” will be on display through February 2020 on the first floor of the museum.
+This exhibit will be on display until spring 2024 on the second floor of the Brown County Historical Society’s museum.